Trump administration mulling $10 billion aid package for U.S. farmers, sources say

 The White House is focusing on soybean farmers, since they've been hard hit by the Chinese boycott on American soybeans.
 Discussions about the package are still in early stages, one of the sources said.

 The Treasury Department and Agriculture Department are involved in the talks.
-Top White House economic adviser Kevin Hassett said on CNBC Monday that "we've had numerous meetings over the last week or two" about "what we're going to do" about the hit farmers have taken.
-He promised the administration would take "big measures" and "those big measures are gonna be public really, really soon."
+Top White House economic adviser Kevin Hassett said on CNBC on Monday that "we've had numerous meetings over the last week or two" about "what we're going to do" about the hit farmers have taken.
+He promised the administration would take "big measures" and "those big measures are going to be public really, really soon."

 Hassett acknowledged, "Right now, the silos are full, and there are soybeans sitting on the ground with tarps over them.
 That's unacceptable to the president."
 He also said the administration is "calling up all our soybean customers around the world as part of our trade negotiations."